ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

   any data you wish to keep *must* be transferred to a different location.
   + This applies to the following file systems: ARCHER2 home, ARCHER2 work and solid state scratch
 - RDFaaS data will be retained until end of Mar 2027
-- Projects/users can use the new NSCDS (National Supercomputing Centre Data Store) to store limited data beyond the lifetime of ARCHER2.
+- Projects/users can use the new NSCDS/EPCCfs to store limited data beyond the lifetime of ARCHER2.
 This storage system will be accessible from other systems hosted at EPCC such as Cirrus.
 Capacity will be limited so projects will need to carefully consider what data they want to store on this system.
 - Plan and start transfers early to avoid congestion close to end of service

-!!! tip "RDFaaS and NSCDS: Data storage beyond the lifetime of ARCHER2"
+!!! tip "RDFaaS and NSCDS/EPCCfs: Data storage beyond the lifetime of ARCHER2"
     The RDFaaS will retain data until end of Mar 2027.
-We are also providing a new location for projects to store limited amounts of data beyond the end of ARCHER2: the NSCDS (National Supercomputing Centre Data Store).
+We are also providing a new location for projects to store limited amounts of data beyond the end of ARCHER2: the NSCDS/EPCCfs.
     Users will need to transfer data from current file systems to it before the end of ARCHER2.
 More detailed instructions on this are provided in the [Data section](data.md) of this short guide.
     You should not plan for this storage to be able to host all the data you currently have on ARCHER2.